capossele/Meetup/README.md

 **Asset**
 `RepWallet`
+`Meetup`

 **Transaction**
-`UpdateWallet`

-**Event**
-`Update`
+`RegisterToMeetup`
+`AttendMeetup`

-SampleAssets are owned by a SampleParticipant, and the value property on a SampleAsset can be modified by submitting a SampleTransaction.
-The SampleTransaction emits a SampleEvent that notifies applications of the old and new values for each modified SampleAsset.
+RepWallet are owned by Users, and the value property on a RepWallet can be modified by submitting a RegisterToMeetup or AttendMeetup transaction.

 To test this Business Network Definition in the **Test** tab: